Chfrlt/P4_chess_tournament/README.md

 5) Update a player
     * Allow user to select a player and update one of its value.
         > Note: If the player is registered in any tournament, the value will also update there.
-    Therefore, updating a player's elo prior to a tournament completion should be done with care, as it might lead to issues with the pairing of future rounds.
+    Therefore, updating a player prior to a tournament completion should be done with care.
 6) Delete player(s) in database
     * Allows the user to delete **all** or a single player in the database.
         > Note: When deleting players, if the player to delete is registered in any tournament that has already started (a round is in progress), the player will not be deleted from it.